There are 4 GED® subtests and each of these subtests takes between 70 to 115 minutes.

 The GED college-ready + credit score (175-200) demonstrates that a student commands some of the knowledge and skills taught in college-level academic courses.

 Depending on the program or the school applied to, students may be eligible for receiving one credit in English and up to three credits in Social Studies, three credits in Math, and three credits in Science.
-Online GED testing is not possible.
-The tests are exclusively administered at state-approved test centers.

 Last Updated on